Directory browsed by the wallpaper picker paneldirectory = "/home/user/Wallpapers"# Theme-aware directories (used when theme mode is Light/Dark; Auto falls back to directory)directory_light = "/home/user/Wallpapers/Light"directory_dark = "/home/user/Wallpapers/Dark"# Enable per-monitor directory ove

 Monitor overrides may also set fill_color.

-When automation is enabled, Noctalia picks one image from directory on the configured interval and applies it to all connected outputs in sync.
+When automation is enabled, Noctalia picks one image from the resolved browse folder at shell startup, then keeps picking on the configured interval and applies it to all connected outputs in sync.

 order = "random" chooses a random image each cycle.